• Skip to primary navigation

 • Place a divider in the bento and fill half with the freshly steamed rice.

-• Cut the egg crepe to fit over the rice in the bento with one full ear to the right and half to fit against the left side of the box in the shape of the top part of Winnie the Pooh’s head.
+• Cut the egg crepe to fit over the rice in the bento in the shape of Winnie the Pooh's head with the ears on each side of the box.

-• Use a punch or hand-cut the eyes, nose, and eyebrows from the nori and arrange over the egg crepe, dotting the crepe lightly with a little water to help them stick if needed.
+• Either use a punch or scissors to cut the eyes, nose, and eyebrows from the nori and arrange over the egg crepe, dotting the crepe lightly with a little water to help them stick if needed.

 • Arrange the grapes and broccoli in the other half of the bento.